 Abuse can cause a wide range of health problems and injuries.
 If you suspect your loved one has suffered abuse in a nursing home, seek medical care for your loved one as soon as possible.
 A doctor can diagnose and provide treatment for any injuries or issues your loved one faces as a result of that abuse.

-3. Contact an Experienced Huntington, WV, Nursing Home Abuse Attorney Immediately
+3. Contact an Experienced Nursing Home Abuse Attorney in West Virginia Immediately

-As soon as you know that your loved one suffered abuse in a nursing home, contact an experienced Huntington, WV, nursing home abuse attorney as soon as possible.
-You want an attorney who has worked with the Huntington court system before, who understands West Virginia law relating to nursing home abuse, and who has a strong history of success in nursing home abuse claims.
+As soon as you know that your loved one suffered abuse in a nursing home, contact an experienced nursing home abuse lawyer in West Virginia as soon as possible.
+You want an attorney who understands West Virginia law relating to nursing home abuse, and who has a strong history of success in nursing home abuse claims.
 An experienced attorney can help:

 - Collect evidence of the abuse your loved one suffered